pjtunstall/push-swap/README.md

 2: 595
 1: 584

 So, here, the buckets are actually making it worse!
-Notice that, with one bucket, i.e. just pushing everything to B and insertion sorting back, this incremental optimization of Jamie's algorithm becomes exactly the method that Julien used.
+Notice that, with one bucket, i.e. just pushing everything to B and insertion sorting back, this incremental optimization of Jamie's algorithm becomes exactly Julien's method.

 How is Fred doing so well with 3 buckets, then?
 He doesn't search for numbers in a current range and rotate them into position to push.
 Instead, he just takes whatever is on top of A and either rotates it out of the way to the bottom of A (to be pushed later), or simply pushes to B, or pushes to B and rotates: just one or two moves to place each item.

-Anya Schukin's algorithm, in our implementation, sorted 100 numbers in 811 instructions.

 Leo Fu reports "about 1084" instructions for 100 numbers, and "about 6756" for 500, then remarks that he actually always got exactly 6756, no matter how many times he tested it on different random numbers, and poses the question: why?
 We'll return to this [shortly](#c-why-does-leo-fus-radix-sort-always-take-the-same-amount-of-instructions-for-a-given-stack-size).

-Inspired by Dan, we also tried leaving the longest run (i.e. the longest sequence of numbers adjacent in the initial stack, such that their ranks are consecutive integers) on A and pushing everything else into two buckets on B, after which we insertion sorted them back with a cost check.
-This resulted in a mean of 577 instructions.
-But then, the length of the longest run, for 100 uniformly distributed random numbers, is mostly 1 or 2.

 In the table below, the number of buckets is shown in paretheses where we tried varying it.
 Fred(3) is Fred's original algorithm, and Dan(2) is Dan's original.